Nagasaki Deep Dive: Things to Do, Places to Stay, and Where to Wander

 The European Influence: A Window to the West

-3. Glover Garden & Oura Church
+Glover Garden & Oura Church

-This area offers romantic Victorian charm and some of the best panoramic views of the Nagasaki harbor.
-At the foot of the garden stands Oura Church, Japan’s oldest standing Christian church and a stunning example of Gothic architecture.
+This area offers a romantic kind of charm and some of the best panoramic views of the harbor.
+At the foot of the garden stands Oura Church, the oldest standing Christian church in Japan.
+To save your legs, take the Glover Sky Road (a free vertical elevator) to the very top of the hill, then wander down through the gardens toward the church.

-4. Dejima: The Dutch Trading Hub
+Dejima: The Dutch Trading Hub.

 My Personal Recommendations: Beyond the Mainstream

-6. Sofukuji Temple (The “Red” Temple)
+Sofukuji Temple (The “Red” Temple)

-7. The Dr. Takashi Nagai Museum (Nyokodo)
+The Dr. Takashi Nagai Museum (Nyokodo)

-8. The Million Dollar View (Mount Inasa)
+Mount Inasa: The Million Dollar View

 Where to Wander: The Soul of the City